What happened?

 -

-On Farhan’s break, he spoke to his colleague, Anika, who mentioned that the unit was offering Wellness Plans and Social Prescribing, who helped collate information about wellbeing activities and who helped staff make connections with colleagues.
+On Farhan’s break, he spoke to his colleague, Grace, who mentioned that the unit had a Wellbeing Group who helped collate information about wellbeing activities and who helped staff make connections with colleagues.

 -

-Farhan was unaware of the Wellness Plans but decided he would join.
+Farhan was unaware of the Wellbeing Groups but decided he would join.

 How to improve